-- When the switch is at this position, Hi beam, front pilot light, tail light, license plate light and instrument light are on. - When the switch is at this position, Lo beam, front pilot light, tail light, license plate light and instrument light are on. - OFF: When the switch is at this position, tail light, license plate light is off. - Foot: When the switch is at this position, front pilot light, tail light, license plate light and instrument light are on.
+- When the switch is at this position, Hi beam, front pilot light, tail light, license plate light and instrument light are on. - When the switch is at this position, Lo beam, front pilot light, tail light, license plate light and instrument light are on.

+OFF: When the switch is at this position, tail light, license plate light are off.